 - Category leadership can be achieved in 90-120 days with comprehensive content

-- B2B companies where 67% of buyers start research with AI assistants
+- B2B companies where 67% of buyers start research with AI assistants, according to Gartner’s 2024 report

 - This represents a shift from traditional Google search behavior